The Fuji kit looks like what is becoming my go-to system. Unfortunately, I am missing the new 10-24mm ƒ/4, which will not be out until March.

 AF Setting Tip

-Once you have everything set the way you like it in the menu, you can save the setting in Custom Settings.
-The menus>Edit> Save Custom Setting are where you can find this.
+Once you have everything set the way you like it in the menu, you can save the settings in Custom Settings.
+You can find this in the menus>Edit> Save Custom Setting.

 I am using a few of these custom settings.
 I hope that Fuji will do a firmware upgrade that allows the user to change the name of those settings rather than being stuck with “Custom 1” when I might like to call them “Portrait” or “Sports,” for example.